tainvecs/garage/postgresql/README.md

 CREATE ROLE username WITH PASSWORD 'new_password';
 ```

-Alternative, you can update the password of user `username` with psql command.
+Alternatively, you can update the password of user `username` with psql command.
 ```
 \password username;
 ```